oribarilan/JavaTracer/README.md

     -   If method has parameters, the arguments (value for primitive parameters, `hashcode` for non-primitive parameters)
     -   If finishes succesfully, the return value (value for primitive return type, `hashcode` for non-primitive return type, `VOID` for void return types)
     -   If does not finish succesfully (e.g. exception was thrown), instead of the above return value, the trace will contain "EXCEPTION" - **Work In Progress**

+## Setup & Parameters

+  - If you would like to remove a common prefix from all traces, please view the `PREFIX_COMMONMATH` constant in `MethodRecord.java`
+  - TODO: explain sampleRate

 ## Prerequisites